PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

     user_age_input = pause_flow_run(wait_for_input=UserAgeInput)
 ```

-If a user entered an invalid age of `hello` the flow run would not resume and the user would be given a validation error.
-However if the user enters a valid integer, but one that is not between 18 and 99, the flow run will resume and `pause_flow_run` will raise a `ValidationError` exception.
+If a user enters an invalid age of `hello`, the flow run will not resume and the user will receive a validation error.
+However, if the user enters a number that is a valid integer but that is not between 18 and 99, the flow run will resume, and `pause_flow_run` will raise a `ValidationError` exception.

 One way to handle this and ensure that the user enters valid input is to use a `while` loop and pause again if the `ValidationError` exception is raised: